Performance and Complexity Analysis of Terahertz-Band MIMO Detection: System and channel models

-We simulate four different scenarios that represent various \gls{thz} environments.
-The first scenario involves indoor channels, encompassing a data center use-case for analyzing multipath channels with a low number of components following \eqref{eq:ch_sa_freq_domain}.
-The second scenario is also for indoor channels but utilizes the $\alpha\mhyphen\mu$ distribution to model the magnitude of small-scale fading, as validated through measurements in \cite{papasotiriou2021experimentally}.
+We consider four scenarios representative of diverse \gls{thz} environments and map them to two modeling tracks.
+The first track employs a TeraMIMO-based stochastic channel for indoor clustered and \gls{los}-only links \cite{tarboush9591285}, while the second uses a \gls{pdf}-based small-scale fading model for indoor and outdoor \gls{nlos} conditions \cite{papasotiriou2021experimentally,papasotiriou2023outdoor}.
+For the first scenario (indoor clustered multipath), we generate channels using TeraMIMO \cite{tarboush9591285}, which captures \gls{thz}-specific effects such as molecular absorption, beam split, 3-D geometry, and \gls{aosas} architecture.
+The per-\gls{sa} frequency-domain channel between the $q_{\mathrm t}$-th Tx \gls{sa} and the $q_{\mathrm r}$-th Rx \gls{sa} is the scalar $h_{q_{\mathrm r},q_{\mathrm t}}[m]$ in \eqref{eq:ch_sa_freq_domain}; its path-gain terms and angles are drawn according to the TeraMIMO indoor model (clusters/rays with distance– and frequency–dependent statistics).
+For the second scenario (indoor), we utilize the $\alpha\mhyphen\mu$ distribution to model the magnitude of small-scale fading, as validated through measurements in \cite{papasotiriou2021experimentally}.
 The \gls{pdf} of an $\alpha\mhyphen\mu$-distributed random variable $X$ is \cite{5090420}

 where $\alpha\!>\!0$ is a fading parameter, $\mu$ represents the normalized variance of the fading channel envelope, $\bar{X}$ indicates the mean value of the fading channel envelope, and $\beta = \frac{\Gamma\left(\mu+\frac{1}{\alpha}\right)}{\Gamma(\mu)}$.
-The third scenario is that of outdoor channels where the magnitude of small-scale fading is modeled using a \gls{mg} distribution, following a \gls{pdf} defined by \cite{papasotiriou2023outdoor}
+The third scenario that of outdoor channels where the magnitude of small-scale fading is modeled using a \gls{mg} distribution, following a \gls{pdf} defined by \cite{papasotiriou2023outdoor}

 where $K$ and $w_i$ represent the number of \gls{mg} components and their weights, respectively, and $\alpha_i=w_i\zeta_i^{\beta_i}/\Gamma\left(\beta_i\right)$, with $\zeta _i$ and $\beta _i$ being the scale and shape of the $\nth{i}$ component; the weights satisfy $\sum_{i=1}^K w_i \!=\!
 1$.
-In the fourth scenario, we study a \gls{los} channel, examining the impact of antenna spatial tuning on channel orthogonality \cite{Sarieddeen8765243}.
-Further details about the channel and its parameters are discussed in Sec.~\ref{sec:sim_res_disc}.
+Finally, we use the \gls{los} configuration of TeraMIMO for the fourth scenario (\gls{los}-only) and vary the array geometry/orientation to study the effect of antenna spatial tuning on channel orthogonality at the \gls{sa} level.
+The choice of TeraMIMO versus \gls{pdf}-based modeling is scenario-driven: the former offers geometry-consistent clustered channels (indoor or \gls{los}) with \gls{aosas} structure and \gls{thz} specifics; the latter provides a compact way to emulate empirically observed \gls{nlos} fading envelopes.
+Further parameter details are summarized in Sec.~\ref{sec:sim_res_disc}.